PHILOSOPHY AND AIMS: Inspiring education for life

 - indirect emotional tormenting by excluding from social groups or spreading malicious rumours.

 Bullying may involve complicity that falls short of direct participation by, for instance, manipulating a third party to tease or torment someone.
 It may be overt and intimidatory but is often hidden and subtle.
-It includes actions or comments that are racist, religious or cultural, homophobic, transphobic, sexist, sexual or which focus on disabilities or other physical attributes (such as hair colour or body shape) or any reference to Special Educational Needs.
+It includes actions or comments that are racist, religious or cultural, homophobic, transphobic, sexist, sexual or which focus on disabilities or other physical attributes (such as hair colour or body shape) or any reference to Special Educational Needs and/or disability.

 The seriousness of bullying cannot be emphasised enough.
 Bullying is among the top concerns that parents have about their children’s safety and well-being at and on the way to and from school.
 Bullying is also a top concern of children and young people themselves.
 Bullying makes the lives of its victims a misery: it undermines their confidence and self esteem; and destroys their sense of security and can be psychologically damaging.
 Bullying impacts on its victims’ attendance and attainment at school, marginalises those groups who may be particular targets for bullies and can have a life-long negative impact on some young people’s lives.
 At worst, bullying has been a factor in pupil suicide.